 Tutorial: Azure Active Directory integration with Freshservice

-- You can enable your users to automatically get signed-on to Freshservice (Single Sign-On) with their Azure AD accounts
+- You can enable your users to be automatically signed-in to Freshservice (Single Sign-On) with their Azure AD accounts.

 To configure Azure AD integration with Freshservice, you need the following items: